Analytical models of supermassive black holes in galaxies surrounded by dark matter halos: Conclusions

 \section{Conclusions}

-In this Letter, we have presented three analytic models, each of which describe a SMBH sitting at the center of a galaxy and being surrounded by a DM halo.
-The halo satisfies all the three energy conditions, weak, strong and dominant \cite{Hawking:1973uf}, and vanishes within two Schwarzschild radii, $r \le 2 r_s$, of the SMBH.
-The latter is consistent with previous investigations of relativistic DM halo models in the presence of a SMBH \cite{SFW13,SABB22}, in which it was shown that the trajectories of DM particles become unstable when $r < 2r_s$ and these particles shall all fall inside the BH.
-As a result, we have $\rho = 0$ for $r < 2r_s$.
-To our best knowledge, these are the only analytic models found so far that have such desirable properties.

-We expect that the construction of these analytic models will significantly facilitate the studies of QNMs of SMBHs and GWs emitted by IMRIs and EMRIs, which are the ideal sources of the next-generation GW detectors, both ground- and space-based detectors \cite{ET,CE,LISA,TianQin,Taiji,DECIGO}.
-As the small compact companion of the SMBH passes through the DM halo, it feels gravitational dragging forces, whereby its orbits and gravitational waveforms emitted by it will be changed.
-Such effects can be detected by LISA and other next generation detectors \cite{Eda15,Kavanagh20,Coogan22,Hannuksela20,Zi21,Fan22}.
-Hence. a completely different window to study the nature of DM is provided.
+The construction of these analytic models is expected to significantly facilitate the studies of QNMs of SMBHs and GWs emitted by IMRIs and EMRIs, which are the ideal sources of next-generation GW detectors, both ground- and space-based detectors \cite{ET,CE,LISA,TianQin,Taiji,DECIGO}.
+As the small compact companion of the SMBH passes through the DM halo, it feels gravitational dragging forces, whereby its orbits and the gravitational waveforms emitted by it are modified.
+The modifications depend on the nature and properties of the DM halo.
+Such modifications can be detected by LISA and other next generation detectors \cite{Eda15,Kavanagh20,Coogan22,Hannuksela20,Zi21,Fan22,Berezhiani23}.
+Hence, it opens a brand new window to studying DM.

-Certainly, the applications of these models are not restricted to the studies mentioned above but also equally applicable to other fields, such as shadows of BHs, which can be the sources of EHT \cite{EHT22,EHT19}, and the dynamics of galaxy systems, including our own Milky Way galaxy \cite{BHS05,Freese09,SBD17,WT18,AM21,Hernquist90,NFW97}.
+Certainly, the applications of these models are not only restricted to the studies mentioned above but also equally applicable to other fields, such as shadows and lensing of SMBHs, which can be the sources of EHT observations \cite{EHT22,EHT19}, the dynamics of galaxy systems, including our own Milky Way galaxy \cite{BHS05,Freese09,SBD17,WT18,AM21,Hernquist90,NFW97}, and a better understanding of the cusp-core problem \cite{MUL23}, To name a few.